-Some of the reforms introduced by the Angolan Executive are very recent and still need to be tested in real-life circumstances.
-The same applies to the entry into force of the New York Convention, which is certainly a landmark in Angola's steps towards the promotion of foreign investment and openness to arbitration but still requires testing in practice.
+Some of the reforms introduced by the executive branch are relatively recent and still need to be tested in real-life circumstances.
+The same applies to the entry into force of the New York Convention and the accession to the ICSID Convention, which are certainly landmarks in Angola's steps towards the promotion of foreign investment and openness to arbitration, but still require testing in practice.
 In any event, there seems to be a clear trend for commercial arbitration to continue to grow in Angola.